pluma/obs-model/README.md

 ## Model.attr(name, [options])

 Defines a new attribute with the given name.
-The `options` can be an object containing configuration data for model plugins.
+The `options` can be an object containing configuration data for the attribute.

 The attribute will appear as an observable property on new model instances.

+### options.read and options.write

+If either of these options is given, a computed observable with its context bound to the model will be created instead of a regular observable property.

+### options.watch

+If `options.read` is given, `options.watch` may optionally be an array of attribute names the computed observable will monitor for changes.

+### options.lazy

+If `options.read` is given, `options.lazy` may optionally be a boolean determining whether the computed observable will use lazy evaluation.

 ## Model.use(plugin:Function)

 Adds the given plugin to the model.
 The function will later be called by the model's constructor with `this` set to the new model instance.
 If you add the same plugin multiple times, it will only be added once.

 This method is the backbone of model extensibility.

+### plugin.contributeToModel(Model)

+If this function exists, it will be applied to the `Model` definition when the plugin is added.

+This function can provide additional properties or behaviour to the `Model` type itself.

 ## new Model([values])